Computerglassformedandsurg/Family_Financial_Tracker/README.md

-# Family_Financial_Tracker
-An automated financial tracking solution.
-Uses Python and Google Sheets to extract transaction data, clean and load it into a MySQL database, and continuously update progress for key financial goals (debt reduction and savings fund).

-💰 **Family Financial Tracker ETL**
+**Local Financial Data ETL Pipeline (SQLite)
+**
+💰 **Project Overview**

-This repository contains the Python ETL (Extract, Transform, Load) script that powers our family financial tracking and goal management system.
+This repository contains a lightweight, serverless Python ETL (Extract, Transform, Load) script designed for consolidating personal or family financial data.
+It is optimized for monthly data uploads from various sources (like bank exports or local spreadsheets).

+By using SQLite, the entire data history is stored in a single, portable file (finance.db), allowing for rapid, local SQL analysis without the complexity of managing a separate database server.

-**It performs the following actions:**
+**The pipeline performs the following actions:**

-Extracts raw transaction data from a shared Google Sheet.
+**Extract:** Reads raw transaction data from a local CSV file.

-Transforms the data by standardizing categories, converting expense amounts to negative values, and identifying the Member responsible.
+**Transform:** Standardizes categories, converts expense amounts to negative values, and performs cleanup.

-Loads the cleaned data into a central MySQL database.
+**Load:** Loads the cleaned data into the central SQLite database, performing checks to avoid importing duplicate transactions across monthly runs.

-Updates Goal Progress for our $15,000 Debt Payoff and $10,000 Savings targets based on transaction history.
+**Goal Tracking:** Updates Goal Progress for financial targets (e.g., Debt Payoff, Savings) based on the consolidated transaction history.

-🛠️ **Project Setup**

-**1. Prerequisites**

-Before running the script, ensure you have the following installed:

-Python (3.8+)

-MySQL Server (or equivalent database host)

-A Google Cloud Platform Service Account with access to your Google Sheet.

-**2. Database Setup**

-Create the Database: Run the commands in the financial_schema.sql file (which we prepared earlier) in your MySQL console (or using MySQL Workbench).
-This creates the transactions, categories, and the crucial goals tables.

-# Example of command line execution
-mysql -u [your_user] -p [your_database] < financial_schema.sql

-**3. Google Sheets Setup**

-Create your Ledger: Set up your Google Sheet with the required columns (Date, Description, Category, Member, Amount).

-Service Account: Download your Google Service Account JSON key file and place it securely in this project directory (or a safe location).
-Do not commit this file to GitHub!

-**4. Environment Variables**

-Create a file named .env in the root of the repository and fill it with your credentials (use the .env.template below as a guide).
+🛠️** Getting Started**

+1. **Prerequisites**

+You only need Python (3.8+) installed.
+The SQLite database module (sqlite3) is standard and built into Python.

-**5. Install Dependencies**
+2. **Install Dependencies**

+You'll need the pandas library for efficient data handling and transformation.

-pip install python-dotenv mysql-connector-python gspread pandas
+pip install pandas streamlit

+3. **Project Structure**

+This project relies on a simple folder structure.
+The finance.db file will be created automatically upon the first successful run.

+.
+├── expense_etl.py    # The main ETL script
+├── finance.db        # The consolidated SQLite database (generated)
+└── monthly_exports/  # Folder for your input CSV files
+    ├── 2024_01_transactions.csv
+    └── 2024_02_transactions.csv

+4. **Database Setup (Automatic)**

+No external database server is required.
+The Python script handles the creation of the finance.db file and the necessary tables automatically when it is run for the first time.

 🏃 **Running the ETL Script**

+**Prepare Your Data**

+Ensure your new monthly financial data is saved as a clean CSV file.
+The required columns are: Date, Flow, Description, Category, and positive Amount.

+**Execute the Script**

-Once the setup is complete, you can run the ETL script from your terminal:
+Run the ETL script from your terminal, passing the path to the new CSV file as an argument:

-python expense_etl.py
+python expense_etl.py monthly_exports/latest_export.csv

-The script will handle the full pipeline, printing status updates and the calculated goal progress directly to your console.
+The script will handle the full pipeline, printing status updates and confirmation messages to your console.

-**📊 Next Steps: Visualization**

-After running the ETL script, your MySQL database will contain all the data needed to build your visualizations, showing:

-Spending by Category.

-Spending by Member (Me vs. Husband).

-Real-time progress towards your Debt and Savings goals.
+📊 **Analysis and Visualization**

+The core strength of using a portable SQLite database is its ease of connectivity with virtually any modern BI or data analysis tool.
+Once the finance.db file is populated by the ETL script, you can connect to it directly.

+**Connecting to Power BI (via ODBC)**

+Power BI has excellent native support for SQLite.
+The most reliable method is typically using an ODBC (Open Database Connectivity) driver.

+Install ODBC Driver: Ensure you have a suitable SQLite ODBC driver installed on your system (e.g., SQLiteODBC).

+Get Data: In Power BI Desktop, select "Get Data" -> "ODBC".

+Connection String: In the ODBC dialogue, use the Connection String option and provide the path to your database file:

+Driver={SQLite3 ODBC Driver};Database=C:\path\to\your\finance.db;

+**Load Data: **Power BI will connect and allow you to select the transactions table to begin building your reports.

+**Connecting to Streamlit (Native Python)**

+Since the ETL is Python-based, connecting to SQLite from Streamlit is straightforward using the built-in sqlite3 library and Pandas.